Robin Wright (author)

-Robin B. Wright is an American foreign affairs analyst, author and journalist who has covered wars, revolutions and uprisings around the world.
+Robin B. Wright (born August 22, 1948), is an American foreign affairs analyst, author and journalist who has covered wars, revolutions and uprisings around the world.
 She writes for The New Yorker and is a fellow of the U.S. Institute of Peace and the Woodrow Wilson Center.
 Wright has authored five books and coauthored or edited three others.

 Early life

 Wright was born and raised in Ann Arbor, Michigan.
 She attended Pres Fleuris—Les Roches in Bluche-sur-Sierre, Switzerland.
 A graduate of the University of Michigan, she is the daughter of L. Hart Wright, a University of Michigan law professor and Phyllis Wright, a dancer and actress.
 She lives in Washington, D.C.

 Career

 Wright received an Alicia Patterson Journalism Fellowship in 1975 to live in Africa and write about the dismantling of Portugal's African empire.

 Wright has reported from more than 140 countries on seven continents for The New Yorker, The Washington Post, The Los Angeles Times, The New York Times Magazine, The Atlantic, The Sunday Times of London, Foreign Policy (2011–2019), Foreign Affairs, CBS News, The Christian Science Monitor, and others.
 She did several tours as a foreign correspondent based in the Middle East, Europe, Africa, and as a roving foreign correspondent in Latin America and Asia.
 She formerly covered U.S. foreign policy and national security for The Washington Post.
 She is currently a columnist for The New Yorker.

 Wright has been a fellow at Yale, Duke, Stanford, Dartmouth, the U.S. Institute of Peace, the Smithsonian's Woodrow Wilson International Center for Scholars, the Brookings Institution, the Carnegie Endowment for International Peace, the University of California at Santa Barbara, and the University of Southern California.

 Wright's book Rock the Casbah: Rage and Rebellion across the Islamic world (2011) was selected as the Best Book on International Affairs by the Overseas Press Club in 2011.
 Among her other books, Dreams and Shadows: The Future of the Middle East (2008) was selected by both The New York Times and The Washington Post as one of the most notable books of the year.

-As an analyst, Wright has appeared on NBC's Meet the Press, The Today Show, and Nightly News; CBS's Face the Nation, Morning News and Evening News; and ABC's This Week and Nightline', among many other programs.
+As an analyst, Wright has appeared on NBC's Meet the Press, The Today Show, and Nightly News; CBS's Face the Nation, Morning News and Evening News; and ABC's This Week and Nightline, among many other programs.